What is a brand ambassador contract?

-- Generate leads through relationship-building and interaction with customers, whether that takes place on social media channels, offline, or both?
+- Generate leads through relationship-building and interaction with customers, whether that takes place on social media platforms, offline, or both?

 If you want them to create a given amount of content for you, how much must they create?
+What’s the timeline for the release of each content piece?
 Or, how regularly do they need to create content featuring your brand?

 Finally, what is your brand providing the ambassador?
 Whether that’s free products or services needed to best promote you, access to corporate events such as trade shows, branded items such as business logo apparel, or other collateral materials used in connection with their work, outline all that you’ll supply here.

 Ambassadors should have the freedom to promote your brand in their authentic voice, but you’ll still need to codify brand standards so they represent you properly.
 Cover all the essential branding standards, including the following:

 - What are the most important selling points and values that your brand represents?

 - What key messaging should they cover when sharing your product?